abcryzz/rag_app/README.md

   cd rag_app

  ```
 * Set up API Keys: This project requires API access to Mistral and Pathway license key.
-Create a .env file to store your keys:
+Create a .env file in the same directory to store your keys:
  ```
   PATHWAY_LICENSE_KEY=
   MISTRAL_API_KEY=